doctrine/dbal/en/reference/configuration.rst

 By default a ``Doctrine\DBAL\Connection`` is wrapped around a driver ``Connection``.
-The ``wrapperClass`` option allows to specify a custom wrapper implementation to use, however, custom wrapper class must be a subclass of ``Doctrine\DBAL\Connection``.
+The ``wrapperClass`` option allows to specify a custom wrapper implementation to use, however, a custom wrapper class must be a subclass of ``Doctrine\DBAL\Connection``.

 Connection Details